Rathest/Enigma-Dungeon-Generator/README.md

 # Enigma-Dungeon-Generator
 An algorithm for generating floor layouts for roguelike dungeon-crawler games.

-This GitHub repository is currently under construction.

-The algorithm is planned to be implemented first in GML (Gamemaker Language) for use in Gamemaker Studio 2 and Gamemaker Studio 1.4, with the possibility of a C# implementation later.
+This project is under construction, and there is no code available just yet.
+More info on current progress and plans is at https://github.com/Rathest/Enigma-Dungeon-Generator/wiki